 Do I need to be an inventor or engineer to be a judge?

-No!
-We welcome and encourage judges from all backgrounds and professions.
+No - We welcome and encourage judges from many backgrounds and professions.
 Having a diverse range of judges ensures that projects are viewed from different perspectives and gives a better overall picture of a project's success.
-All judges must be 18 years of age or older.
+All judges must be 18 years of age or older and no longer in high school.

 What is the time commitment for judging?

-For online judging (2-3 hours over a period of two and a half weeks)
+- For Virtual Judging - (45 minute training video + 2-3 hours over a period of two and a half weeks)

 What materials will I be judging and how does it work?